maingauchegames/maingauche.games/content/devlog/20220818-building-dual-worlds/index.md

 Dominic here!

 The marquee feature of Stereo Boy is the ability to teleport between two worlds on each side of the screen.
 But how do we do it?
 I want to give a quick breakdown of our technical set up, from level design to camera setup to gameplay effects.
+Throughout development, we took advantage of the flexibility of [Unity's](https://unity.com/) editor and camera systems to meet our (sometimes highly specific) needs.

 ## Building a Dual-Level